Opioid agonist treatment

 Opioid agonist treatment (OAT) uses medications such as buprenorphine/naloxone and methadone to treat opioid use disorder with the goal of reducing drug-related harms and supporting long-term recovery.

-Physicians seeking education and guidelines regarding treatments for opioid use disorder should contact the BC Centre of Substance Use.
+Registrants seeking education and guidelines regarding treatments for opioid use disorder should contact the BC Centre on Substance Use.

 What is OAT?